Fall 2016 | Washington Business Magazine, by Richard S. Davis

 At left, Washington State University professor Dr. Lav Khot flies and eight-bladed octo-copter unmanned aerial vehicle or drone.

-[ Read full article on page 30 ]
+[ full article in Washington Business digital magazine (requires Flash) – page 30 ]